 Once frozen, get out one frozen heart for your child to experiment with at a time.

-For older children you may want to continue experimenting with some of the following ideas.
+For older children you may want to continue the Valentine’s Day experiment with some of the following ideas.

 - How long will it take to melt on its own?
 Place one of the frozen hearts in a shallow bowl and set it aside.
 Set a timer and check the ice cube every 5-10 minutes to check its progress.
 (Ours took over an hour!)
 Record your findings.

 - How else can you get the ice to melt faster?
 Have your child shake salt all over the ice.
 What happens?
 Check the ice cube every few minutes.
 Record how long it takes to melt enough to remove the heart.

 - What other ideas does your child have?
 Let them experiment, making only one change at a time.
 Time and record the results on your chart.
 (My daughter decided to try shaking the frozen heart in a baggie after adding salt to see if it would melt faster than with just salt.
 It did!)

 Will this activity put a stop to the endless toys found in the freezer?
 Probably not.